cstapler/ipop-scale-test/README.md

 #### Setup for IPOP Switch-Mode
 * The steps for setting up IPOP-VPN in scale test environment are the same as setting up the scale test for GroupVPN Mode with exception to:
     * When prompted for mode selection, type `switch-mode`
+    * After ipop has been run the ipop-tap network interface must be added to the lxc bridge with `brctl addif lxcbr0 ipop_tap0`
 #### Testing Environment
 *  `logs` aggregates controller and tincan logs on host machine under logs directory along with a file with information on the status of each lxc container
 * `ipop-test` begins a ipop scale testing shell to carry out connectivity and performance testing built on tools such as iperf and ping
 #### Tear Down
 * Run `containers-del` (Destroy all lxc node labeled containers)
 * Run `visualizer-stop` (Stop visualizer processes)
-######Note: ejabberd and mongodb will be installed on host machine as daemons which will start up automatically.
+###### Note: ejabberd and mongodb will be installed on host machine as daemons which will start up automatically.
 Removal/Disabling of these services must be done manually.